NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 - Stripe payment form has 2019 and as default
 - Navbar dropdown is a little aggressive in hamburger format
 - `img thumbnail` on the user posts has a height that is set to 'auto' so it change depending on the image upload.
+- like button doesn't tell user if that have already liked a post
+-

 # Deployment